Urvish-Asodariya/Furniro-Server/README.md

 ---

 ### Configuration
-1. Create a `.env` file in the root directory and provide the following variables:
+ Create a `.env` file in the root directory and provide the following variables:
    ```env
    PORT=8080
    MONGO_URI=mongodb://localhost:27017/furniro
    CLOUDINARY_URL=your_cloudinary_url
    JWT_SECRET=your_jwt_secret
    ```

-2. Update `package.json` with the necessary scripts, if not already included.

----

 ### Usage